cremerlab/fermentation_products/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10445505.svg)](https://doi.org/10.5281/zenodo.10445505)

 # `fermentation_products`
-This repository houses all data and code (analysis and illustration) used in our study "Quantifying the daily fermentation product harvest from the human gut microbiota".
+This repository contains all data and code (analysis and illustrations) used in our study "Quantifying the daily fermentation product harvest from the human gut microbiota."
+Markus Arnoldini, Richa Sharma, Claudia Moresi, Griffin Chure, Julien Chabbey, Emma Slack, and Jonas Cremer

 Jonas Cremer, Griffin Chure, Markus Arnoldini
+June 2025, Palo Alto

 ## Directory Structure
-This repository is broken down into three major folders with their content described in the following.
+This repository is divided into three major folders, each of which is described below.

 ### `analysis`
-This directory contains all the Python code used to analyze and illustrate variations in fermentation product excretion and harvest.
-Different Jupyter files contain different analysis parts, named in order as they corresponding analysis appears in the manuscript.
-E.g. starting with the analysis and plotting of fermentation product secretion.
+This folder contains all the Python code used to analyze and illustrate variations in fermentation product excretion and harvest.
+Different Jupyter files contain different analysis parts.
+Refer to the README file in the folder for additional information.

 ### `hplc_measurements`
-This directory contains the experimental data of our hplc measurements.
-Analysis code to extract from measurements growth rates and carbohydrate uptake and excretion rates are also included here.
+This folder contains the raw experimental data from our cultivation and HPLC measurements.
+The analysis code to extract growth rates, carbohydrate uptake, and excretion rates from measurements is also included.
+Plots summarizing all cultures are also available here.
+Refer to the README file in the folder for additional information.

 ### `interactives`
-This directory contains all the Python and JavaScript code needed to generate the interactive figures in this work.
-The interactive website is hosted on a second repository: https://github.com/cremerlab/microbiome-fermentation-products
+This folder contains all the Python and JavaScript code needed to generate the interactive figure.
+The website to show this figure is hosted on a separate branch and accessible via https://github.com/cremerlab/microbiome-fermentation-products .

 ### License